Cagayan de Oro: Martial law era

+Later 20th Century

+On October 4, 1990, the city was seized by a rebel army led by dissident RAM officer Alexander Noble and civilian supporters of the Mindanao Independence Movement led by Reuben Canoy, who marched across the city and took over the regional military garrison at Camp Edilberto Evangelista as part of an attempted coup against President Corazon Aquino.
+However, Noble's forces failed to gain further support and were isolated by government forces, culminating in Noble's surrender and Canoy's arrest on 6 October.

 In 1992, the National Museum of the Philippines recognized the archaeological value of Huluga when it gave the Open Site and caves separate accession numbers.
 In 1999, however, mayor Vicente Y. Emano conceived the plan to bulldoze Huluga to give way to a road-and-bridge project.
 The project was stopped in 2001, but was eventually continued in 2002.
 The construction destroyed at least 60% of the archaeological site's open area, where the majority of artifacts can be found.
 Protests against the heritage destruction was made by cultural experts, but nothing happened with their plea.

+Early 21st Century

+In 2001, the city participated in the Second EDSA Revolution through rallies in the streets of the city.
+When the revolution succeeded and ousted Estrada from power in Manila, the city was among those that supported the installation of Gloria Macapagal-Arroyo as president.

 In 2003, the Heritage Conservation Advocates (HCA) went to the open area of Huluga for a scientific surface investigation and managed to find earthenware, Chinese pottery sherds, obsidian flakes, animal bones, an ancient Spanish coin, and a whale harpoon similar to those being used in Lomblen Island, Indonesia.
 The newly discovered artifacts proved that there are still many artifacts that can be found in the area.
 This caused the HCA to file a case against Emano and the contractor, UKC Builders, before the Environmental Management Bureau (EMB).
 However, the construction continued and was inaugurated in September 2003 by Emano.

 A day later, president Gloria Macapagal Arroyo made a speech in UNESCO about her administration's gains in cultural conservation.
 In January 2004, the city council enacted an ordinance that authorized Emano to sign a contract with the Archaeological Studies Program (ASP) of the University of the Philippines to do salvage archaeology in Huluga and vicinities.
 The program did not make cooperative linkages with existing archeological programs from Xavier University.
 The ASP declared that the site was an ancient camp, not a settlement, due to their findings in the destroyed archaeological site.
 The report did not consider the findings of Xavier University.
 The issue later climbed into the Philippine Senate, where Loren Legarda issued a resolution for investigation of the matter, but the investigation was never approved by the other members of the Senate.
 The artifacts found in the Huluga Caves and its destroyed open site from 1992 to 2003 are housed in Xavier University, Capitol University, and the University of the Philippines.